shayzimm/shecodesplus-django-news-project/README.md

 - [x] Add the ability to update and delete stories (consider permissions - whoshould be allowed to update or and/or delete stories).

-- [ ] dd categories to the stories and allow the user to search for stories by category.
+- [ ] Add categories to the stories and allow the user to search for stories by category.

 - [ ] Add the ability to “favourite” stories and see a page with your favouritestories.

-- [ ] Our form for creating stories requires you to add the publication date,update this to automatically save the publication date as the day thestory was first published (maybe you could then add a field to show when the story was updated).
+- [ ] Automatically publish stories on the day they are created, rather than allowing users to select a date.

-- [ ] Gracefully handle the error where someone tries to create a new story when they are not logged in.
+- [x] Gracefully handle the error where someone tries to create a new story when they are not logged in.

 #### Future Developments:

 Here are some features yet to be implemented:
-* "Delete" function for user accounts
+* Allow users to delete their accounts
 * Search/filter by story categories
-* "Likes" function
+* Allow users to favourite stories ie. 'likes'
 * Keyword Search